lserot/powershell/README.md

-## Just a smal sample, about capacity to run powershell in a Linux Container
+## Just a small sample, about capacity to run powershell in a Linux Container
 Note:
 * MS provides rpm for RHEL 7
 * Red Hat provide Universal Base Image, as a standard and secured Base OS Image for containers; Will use the default flavor here (ubi7/ubi)